rocurley/jex/README.md

 ```
 cargo install --path .
 ```
-from the root do this repo.
+from the root of this repo.
 Note that the period in the above line is part of the command.

 Use
 ---